ncatlab/nlab-content/pages/3/7/3/4/4373/content.md

   \,.
 $$

-In particular we have a factorization of $f$ as
+In particular, we have a factorization of $f$ as

 $$
   f \colon X \stackrel{\tilde f}{\to} im f \hookrightarrow Y